About the programme

 The PEN Atlas is an online gateway to a world of literature.
 We post literary dispatches and interviews from around the world, showcasing the very best international writers.
 We bring new insights into the literary landscape that exists beyond the borders of one country.

 “There are not words enough in my countless dictionaries to express my admiration for PEN’s Writers in Translation programme.
-Over the years I have been fortunate enough to have several projects supported by the programme and know the vital role WiT plays supporting publishers, facilitating visits and organising events by foreign authors and tirelessly promoting the visibility of translators and world literature”.
+Over the years I have been fortunate enough to have several projects supported by the programme and know the vital role WiT plays in supporting publishers, facilitating visits and organising events by foreign authors and tirelessly promoting the visibility of translators and world literature”.

 Frank Wynne, award winning literary translator